Bomb threat suspect taken into custody 'without incident'

-Officers were originally called to the scene for reports of a disturbance in the area, Chief Manger said.
-The driver of the pickup truck drove on a sidewalk near the LOC and alerted a responding officer that he had a bomb.
-The officer said he saw what appeared to be a detonator.

-As of 12 p.m., Chief Manger said officers did not know the man's motive, Manger said the suspect was on a social media livestream as police were responding.
+Chief Manger said he does not yet know Roseberry's motive, but noted that early investigation shows his mother may have recently passed away.

+"His family indicated there are other issues he is dealing with," Manger said.

-Chief Deputy Phillip Todd with the Cleveland County Sheriff's Office said that they believe Roseberry is a resident of Cleveland County, North Carolina.
-Todd said they are working with federal agents in their investigation.
+Chief Deputy Phillip Todd with the Cleveland County Sheriff's Office identified Roseberry as a resident of Cleveland County, North Carolina, and said they were working with federal agents in their investigation.

-Officials told us that the FBI and Homeland Security are currently interviewing Roseberry's wife at their home.
+Officials told us that the FBI and Homeland Security were interviewing Roseberry's wife at their home.

-USCP are still urging the public to steer clear of the area and have set up multiple road closures around the area.

-The LOC's building on Capitol Hill are closed and being evacuated.
-According to sources, staffers in two House buildings are being asked to relocate.
-The Senate and House are not in session, and most lawmakers are not in their offices.
+The LOC's building on Capitol Hill was closed and evacuated, along with the Cannon Office Building.
+Though the Senate and House are not in session, and most lawmakers are not in their offices, staffers in several surrounding buildings were asked to evacuate.

-The Metropolitan Police Department officers are asking residents in these neighborhoods to evacuate out of the area and have closed these streets to traffic due to the bomb investigation:
+The Metropolitan Police Department officers went door to door in Southeast neighborhoods to evacuate residents.
+The following roads were initially closed, but have all since reopened.

 - 2nd Street Southeast to 4th Street Southeast